Like a glorious tree, our volunteer family grows larger each year!

-Community Volunteering days run on Tuesdays and offer an opportunity for people living locally to volunteer with us at the farm.
+Community Volunteering days run on Tuesdays and offer a regular opportunity for people living locally to volunteer with us at the farm.

 There’s a huge range of activities, from gardening to woodwork, cooking to crafts.
 It’s always exciting to exchange and learn from each other, so we welcome your ideas too!

 We want to make volunteering as accessible and enjoyable as possible, so please let us know how we can support you during your time at the farm, or if you need assistance with travel.